Telefunken Elektroakustik Ela M 251E

 Telefunken Elektroakustik manufactures its own CK12-style capsules in-house.
 The cost per part, according to company president Toni Fishman, exceeds $1000.
 As of November 2005, the company was able to produce 400 capsules per year, with a reject rate of 50% and goal of increasing capacity to 500 (presumably) usable capsules per year.

 The transformer in the 251E is made by Haufe, maker of the original ElaM 251 transformer.
-It is a 14:1 design; the Telefunken Elektroakustik unit is custom-wound by Haufe to the specs of the original.
+It is a 14:1 design; the Telefunken Elektroakustik unit is custom-wound by Haufe to the specs of the original, although some experts disagree.

 The tube in the 251E is a NOS JAN-spec 6072a made by General Electric.
 Telefunken Elektroakustik (then called Telefunken North America) made the news in 2004 when they purchased a cache of old 6072a tubes, variously reported at 4000-6000 tubes in size.